buttermilk-crypto/tweetPepper/README.md

 ## PNG format image wrappers and keystores

+This is an experimental foray into keystore formats using an image as a wrapper.

 PNG has the interesting capability of being extended with new chunk types.
-We can embed a compressed KMU file in a PNG:
+We can embed a compressed KMU file into a PNG and also digitally sign the image and contents.

 ![png](https://github.com/buttermilk-crypto/tweetPepper/blob/master/src/test/resources/wrapper.png)

 The code to create this file is in PNGTest.java.

+TBC